quicoto/nplaceholder/README.md

 Node.js Image Placeholder Generator
 ============

-This Node.js App serve dinamyc images for placeholder user.
+This Node.js App serve dynamic images for placeholder user.

-This is an experiment app, just saying ;)
+This is an experiment app, you've been warned!